Insmire/Pewlett_Hackard_Analysis/README.md

 - A total of 7 titles which sum up to 72,458 total employees are reaching retirement age.
 This implies that an average of approximately 10,351 vacancies per title will need to be filled.

-- Only 1,549 employees are considered to be eligible for the mentorship program therefore unless one mentor is assigned to multiple new-hires, the number is not even sufficient for mentoring new Senior Engineers.
+- Only 1,549 employees are considered to be eligible for the mentorship program therefore unless one mentor is assigned to multiple new hires, the number is insufficient even for only mentoring Senior Engineers positions.

 Through further querying, one may also notice:
 - No manager is considered eligible for mentorship even if two manager vacancies are anticipated to appear.

-    Table or further information may be found in mentor_titles.csv.

     A screenshot of table mentor_titles is shown below.

     ![mentor_titles](https://user-images.githubusercontent.com/96349090/155701162-d07a8bd6-6966-4aee-acb1-b23e183ed8eb.png)

 - Of all employees eligible for mentorship, the most recently hired is Oscar Oppitz, employee number 418247, title Senior Staff, who is hired on July 27, 2002.
-This implies that all potential mentors have at least ten years' experience working with Pewlett_Hackard and likely will be excellent mentors.
+This implies that all potential mentors have at least ten years of experience working with Pewlett_Hackard and likely will be excellent mentors.

-    Table or further information may be found in mentor_from_date.csv.

     A screenshot of table mentor_from_date is shown below.

     ![mentor_from_date](https://user-images.githubusercontent.com/96349090/155701299-3747615e-8b7b-4e2b-acda-c08c4aeae8fe.png)